Pukapukan language

 Pukapukan is a Polynesian language that developed in isolation on the island of Pukapuka in the northern group of the Cook Islands.
 As a "Samoic Outlier" language with strong links to western Polynesia, Pukapukan is not closely related to any other languages of the Cook Islands, but does manifest substantial borrowing from some East Polynesian source in antiquity.

 Recent research suggests that the languages of Pukapuka, Tokelau and Tuvalu group together as a cluster, and as such had significant influence on several of the Polynesian Outliers, such as Tikopia and Anuta, Pileni, Sikaiana (all in the Solomon Islands) and the Takuu Atoll in Papua New Guinea.
 There is also evidence that Pukapuka had prehistoric contact with Micronesia, as there are quite a number of words in Pukapukan that appear to be borrowings from Kiribati (K. & M. Salisbury conference paper, 2013).

 Pukapukan is also known as "te leo Wale" ('the language of Home') in reference to the name of the northern islet where the people live.
 The atoll population has declined from some 750 in the early 1990s to less than 500 since the cyclone in 2005.
 Literacy in the Pukapukan language was introduced in the school in the 1980s, resulting in an improvement in the quality of education on the atoll.

 The majority of those speaking the language live in a number of migrant communities in New Zealand and Australia.
 A bilingual dictionary was started by the school teachers on the island and completed in Auckland within the Pukapukan community there.
-An indepth study of the language has resulted in a reference grammar (Mary Salisbury, A Grammar of Pukapukan, University of Auckland, 2003 700pp.).

-The most significant publication in the Pukapuka language will be the "Puka Yā" (Bible), with the New Testament expected to be completed for publishing in 2019.
+An in-depth study of the language has resulted in a reference grammar.
+The most significant publication in the Pukapuka language will be the "Puka Yā" (Bible), with the New Testament and Psalms (diglot edition, Pukapukan and English) expected to be published in early 2024.

 History

-Pukapukan is the language spoken on the coral atoll of Pukapuka, located in the northern section of the Cook Islands (Beaglehole 1906–1965).
-Pukapukan shares minor intelligibility with its national language of Cook Islands Maori, and bears strong links to its neighboring Western Polynesian cultures specifically Samoa.
+Pukapukan is the language spoken on the coral atoll of Pukapuka, located in the northern section of the Cook Islands Pukapukan shares minor intelligibility with its national language of Cook Islands Maori, and bears strong links to its neighboring Western Polynesian cultures specifically Samoa.

 The island of Pukapuka is one of the most remote islands in the Cook Islands.
 There is evidence that humans have inhabited the atoll for about 2000 years, but it is not clear whether it has been continuously inhabited.
-It may be certain that a final settlement took place around 1300 AD from Western Polynesia.
+Various settlements may have occurred, first from Western Polynesia.
 Local oral tradition records that huge waves generated by a severe cyclone washed over the island and killed most of the inhabitants except for 15–17 men, 2 women and an unknown number of children.
 Recent interpretation of genealogies suggests that this catastrophe occurred about 1700 AD.
 It was from these survivors that the island was repopulated.

-The island was one of the first of the Cook Islands to be discovered by the Europeans, on Sunday 20 August 1595 by the Spanish Explorer Álvaro de Mendaña.
+The island was one of the first of the Cook Islands to be discovered by the Europeans, on Sunday 20 August 1595 by the Spanish explorer Álvaro de Mendaña.